LinZichuan/linzichuan.github.io/_pages/about.md

 I am currently a senior researcher at Tencent.
 I received my Ph.D.
 (2021) and B.S.
 (2016) in Computer Science from Tsinghua University, where I was advised by [Guangwen Yang](https://scholar.google.com/citations?user=GYA--7MAAAAJ&hl=en).

-Previously, I was a visiting researcher at Stanford, where I was fortunate to be advised by [Tengyu Ma](https://ai.stanford.edu/~tengyuma/).
-Before that, I spent three years interning at Microsoft Research, where I worked closely with [Lintao Zhang](https://www.linkedin.com/in/lintao-zhang/), [Tao Qin](https://taoqin.github.io/), and [Li Zhao](https://scholar.google.co.jp/citations?user=b-LJkLQAAAAJ&hl=en).
+Prior to that, I was a Visiting Researcher at Stanford University, fortunate to work under the supervision of Professor [Tengyu Ma](https://ai.stanford.edu/~tengyuma/).
+I also spent three years as an intern at Microsoft Research, during which I had the opportunity to collaborate closely with [Lintao Zhang](https://www.linkedin.com/in/lintao-zhang/), [Tao Qin](https://taoqin.github.io/), and [Li Zhao](https://scholar.google.co.jp/citations?user=b-LJkLQAAAAJ&hl=en).

 My current research interests include: